TSVermeulen/GeneralAviationAircraftFamilyBenchmark/README.md

-# GeneralAviationAircraftFamilyBenchmark
+# GeneralAviationAircraftFamilyBenchmark (GAAFPy)
-A Repository for the Python implementation of the GAA family benchmark problem developed by T.W.
+A Python implementation of the GAA family benchmark problem developed by T.W.
 Simpson, W. Chen.
 J.K.
 Allen, F. Mistree, B.S.
 D'Souza, R. Shah, P.M.
 Reed, and D. Hadka.

 This repository is fundamentally a Python translation of the RealWorldBenchmarks implementation in the MOEA framework by Zatarain Salazar, J., Hadka, D., Reed, P., Seada, H., & Deb, K (see reference 5).